pyrethrum/webdriver/webdriver-precore/README.md

 ### Library Non-Goals
   Any convenience / utility functions that do not directly correspond to an endpoint on the WC3 spec.
 Such functions belong in downstream libraries.

+# Minimal Example

+Driving a browser using this library requires the user to implement the following:
+1. Implement a `runner` that takes a [W3Spec]() and calls a running WebDriver
+2. Create an IO API by applying the runner to each of the endpoint funtions in this library
+3. HERE !!!!!
 ## 1. Implementing a runner

 This is an example of a minimal runner that implements the interaction with WebDriver endpoint definitions as provided by this library.